Ponemon: Financial Institutions Not Prepared to Address Cyberattacks in Encrypted Traffic

 Decrypt, inspect SSL traffic with Thunder SSLi

 These are capabilities that the A10 Thunder® SSLi® can provide.
 SSLi offloads SSL decryption and re-encryption from third-party security devices to enhance the performance of the overall infrastructure and ensure malware and insider threats hidden in SSL are detected.
 With SSLi, financial services firms can eliminate blind spots created by SSL to protect their sensitive data, meet compliance (e.g., PCI, GLBA, SOX) requirements and improve their network’s overall performance — all with a lower total cost of ownership (TCO).
-For more information on the Ponemon survey, please check out this white paper; for more details on our SSLi offering, you can download our solution brochure.
+For more details on our SSLi offering, you can download our solution brochure.